CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ## Bodyparts

+-```ALWAYS_BLOCK``` This nonstandard bodypart is eligable to block in unarmed combat even if your martial arts don't allow such blocks.
+No effect without `NONSTANDARD_BLOCK`
 -```IGNORE_TEMP``` This bodypart is ignored for temperature calculations -```LIMB_LOWER```  This bodypart is close to the ground, and as such has a higher chance to be attacked by small monsters - hitsize is tripled for creatures that can't attack upper limbs.
 -```LIMB_UPPER```  This bodypart is high off the ground, and as such can't be attacked by small monsters - unless they have the `FLIES` or have `ATTACK_UPPER` flags
+-```NONSTANDARD_BLOCK``` This limb is different enough that martial arts' arm/leg blocks aren't applicable - blocking with this limb is unlocked by reaching the MA's `nonstandard_block` level, unless the limb also has `ALWAYS_BLOCK`

 ## Books